smart-data-models/data-models/guidelines.md

-# Data models guidelines
+# Smart Data Models guidelines

 This is a set of guidelines for defining new data models.

-Before creating a new data model, explore the existing ones to be sure there is already a data model that covers your use case.
-The search box in the ReadTheDocs page can help you to search for specification connected to your needs.
+Before creating a new data model, [explore the existing ones](http://data-models.fiware.org/index.php/list-of-data-models/) to be sure there is already a data model that covers your use case.
 Recall to use synonyms in your search.
 E.g. what you might call Public Transport already exists under UrbanMobility.
+Check [this resource](https://docs.google.com/spreadsheets/d/1vp9rU63R2YXleEg6w2tn1tWx5sb4heY0APK-tHV9e5M) to find it out.

 If you are looking for guidelines on adoption of existing data models, please refer to [How to use FIWARE Harmonised Data Models in your projects](howto.md)